-As more local stores have eCommerce and online presence, it also becomes possible for them to use the latest advertising technology and AdWords techniques in a manner that will also increase in-store traffic making more walk-in purchases.
+As more local stores revert to eCommerce marketing and have an online presence, it also becomes possible for them to use the latest advertising technology and AdWords techniques in a manner that will also increase in-store traffic making more walk-in purchases.

 Google just released that search interest in local shops hit a record high last year, seeing 350 times more search interest in “local” + “near me” than there was 10 years ago.
 This means that now you can make more people find your store or make a call directly from the search results using Google Ads marketing extensions and AdWords management services introducing many different AdWords techniques.

-With Google advertisement you can do it in two ways:
+With Google Ads marketing you can do it in two ways: